-If you know the citation to a particular South Carolina statute, you can locate it in the print South Carolina Code Annotated by going to the volume that contains the title of that statute and turning to the specific chapter and section cited.
+If you know the citation to a South Carolina statute, you can locate it in the print South Carolina Code Annotated by going to the volume that contains the title of the statute and turning to its chapter and section.

 For example, to locate 41-10-50 of the South Carolina Code Annotated, find the volume that contains Title 41 and turn to Chapter 10, Section 50.

 Many laws, like South Carolina’s Clean Indoor Air Act, are referred to by their popular names.
 The J-Z Index volume, located at the end of the print South Carolina Code Annotated, contains a Popular Names Table that provides an alphabetical list of South Carolina statutes by popular name and their locations in the South Carolina Code Annotated.

 For example, the Clean Indoor Air Act of 1990 is listed in the Popular Names Table to the South Carolina Code Annotated as beginning at Title 44, Chapter 95, Section 10 (§ 44-95-10).